pingidentity/pingone-sample-js/README.md

 # OIDC Authentication JavaScript Sample Guide
-The PingOne for Customers Authentication Sample is built on top of [OpenID Connect/OAuth 2 API endpoints](https://apidocs.pingidentity.com/pingone/customer/v1/api/auth/p1-a_Authorize/) to give you a basic overview how invoke PingOne for Customers’ OIDC protocol to authenticate an existing user.
+The PingOne Authentication Sample is built on top of [OpenID Connect/OAuth 2 API endpoints](https://apidocs.pingidentity.com/pingone/platform/v1/api/) to give you a basic overview how invoke PingOne’s OIDC protocol to authenticate an existing user.
 This example shows you how to
-use [@ping-identity/p14c-js-sdk-auth](https://www.npmjs.com/package/@ping-identity/p14c-js-sdk-auth) library to login a user to your JavaScript application through the [implicit flow](https://openid.net/specs/openid-connect-implicit-1_0.html), where the user is redirected to the PingOne for Customers hosted login page.
+use [@ping-identity/p14c-js-sdk-auth](https://www.npmjs.com/package/@ping-identity/p14c-js-sdk-auth) library to login a user to your JavaScript application through the [implicit flow](https://openid.net/specs/openid-connect-implicit-1_0.html), where the user is redirected to the PingOne hosted login page.
 After the successful authentication it is redirected back to the application with an ID and access token.
 For more information check out [OpenID Connect 1.0 Specifications](https://openid.net/developers/specs/).